Macau Grand Prix: Macau Motorcycle Grand Prix (1967–present)

 Macau is a special event for motorcycle riders.
 The Motorcycle Grand Prix has featured notable top-level riders, with winners of the race including MotoGP World Champion Kevin Schwantz, Superbike World Champion Carl Fogarty, notable MotoGP rider Ron Haslam and Isle of Man legends Michael Rutter, Robert Dunlop, and John McGuinness.
 Because of the street circuit nature, the course is closer to the legendary British open-road races than a regulation MotoGP circuit.

 In 2014, the award-winning documentary Macau Gladiators by German director Andreas Knuffmann appeared.
-The movie is about the 2013 edition of the Motorcycle Grand Prix and followed the team of Frank Heidger and riders Didier Grams and Marc Fistette.
+The movie is about the 2013 edition of the Motorcycle Grand Prix and followed the team of Frank Heidger and riders Didier Grams and Marc Fissette.

 The 2024 Motorcycle Grand Prix was cancelled following persistent heavy rains brought about by Typhoon Toraji.
 Results were taken from qualifying, with Davey Todd declared the winner.